 Manual calculation of the QT interval is cumbersome and therefore not feasible in the high-stress settings of perioperative and critical care.
 Instead, the use of equipment that provides continuous automatic monitoring of the QT interval can help to increase the safety of patients suffering from or at risk of developing LQTS during surgery or the provision of critical care.

-Sudden cardiac arrest can be deadly, but it can be stopped in its tracks with proper monitoring.
+Sudden cardiac arrest can be deadly, but it may be possible to prevent it with proper monitoring.
 The display of QT interval data on the patient monitor as well as the presence of sophisticated arrhythmia alarms can go a long way toward detecting an individual’s risk of TdP and preventing SCA.

 - Heart Rhythm Society.
 Sudden cardiac arrest (SCA)—who's at risk?.
 Available at: https://www.hrsonline.org/Patient-Resources/Heart-Diseases-Disorders/Sudden-Cardiac-Arrest-SCA/SCA-Who-s-At-Risk.
 Accessed May 3, 2019.

 - Benjamin EJ, Muntner P, Alonso A, et al. Heart disease and stroke statistics—2019 update: a report from the American Heart Association.
 Circulation.
 2019;139(10):e56–e528.
 DOI: 10.1161/CIR.0000000000000659.
 Accessed May 6, 2019.